 Building a greenhouse from old windows and pallets

-Tons of glass windows and doors are thrown out every day.
+Tons of glass windows and doors are thrown out every day when buildings are torn down or remodeled.
 By utilizing this resource, the biggest expense involved in building a glass greenhouse – the glass itself – can be drastically reduced or even eliminated.

 The idea for the greenhouse was to have something that was both decorative and practical.
 In particular as it was going to form the centrepiece for the flower garden.
-We wanted plenty of height both for aesthetics and because we intended to grow many climbing vegetables and flowers and also to incorporate our solar shower.
+We wanted plenty of height both for aesthetics and because we intended to grow many climbing vegetables and flowers and also to incorporate our solar shower. – THE GREEN LEVER

 The windows rest on wall panels made of pallet wood which are secured by stakes, also made of wood from pallets.
-6 wooden posts provide the support for the structure.
+6 wooden posts provide support for the structure.
 A total of 24 windows and 16 pallets were used to build the greenhouse.

 We had been collecting suitable materials for some time and in all we used 24 windows/French windows of various ages and designs but which overall seemed to fit pleasingly together.
 The sides and the back were to be made of windows set on pallet wood walls, similar in design to those of the hen house.
-On each side there was also to be guttering for the collection and harvest of rainwater.
+On each side there was also to be guttering for the collection and harvest of rainwater. – THE GREEN LEVER

 See the video below for more details on this amazing greenhouse, or read more about it on the couple’s blog – The Green Lever – where they also discuss other projects they have done using repurposed pallets and windows.